 Dr. Brewer is a licensed professional counselor in Missouri and a licensed clinical professional counselor in Kansas.
 She has earned a PhD in psychology, a Master's degree in professional mental health counseling, and a Master's certificate in healthcare leadership and management.
-Dr. Brewer is also a national certified counselor, certified clinical trauma professional, certified first responder counselor, board certified telemental health provider, licensure supervisor for professional counselors in Missouri, and a board approved clinical supervisor for professional counselors in Kansas.
+Dr. Brewer is also a national certified counselor, certified clinical trauma professional, licensure supervisor for professional counselors in Missouri, and a board approved clinical supervisor for professional counselors in Kansas.
 She volunteers as a disaster counselor for the Red Cross and as part of the family advocacy network for The National Center for Missing and Exploited Children.

 She has worked in mental health and trauma, and as an educator and trainer since 2000.
-She is currently a Visiting Assistant Professor at the University of Missouri - Kansas City where she teaches in the Counseling and Educational Psychology program and also assists with program development and implementation for student mental health and wellness campus-wide.
+She is currently a Visiting Assistant Professor at the University of Missouri - Kansas City where she teaches in the Counseling Psychology program.
 She has experience teaching graduate and undergraduate classes online and in classroom settings in counseling, psychology, and healthcare management.
-Dr. Brewer teaches many graduate counseling courses including Assessment, Psychopathology, Practicum, Internship, Techniques & Methods, Theories of Counseling, Fundamentals of Treatment for Trauma and Abuse, and Theories & Techniques for Marriage & Family Therapy.
+Dr. Brewer has taught many graduate counseling courses including Assessment, Psychopathology, Practicum, Internship, Techniques & Methods, Theories of Counseling, Fundamentals of Treatment for Trauma and Abuse, and Theories & Techniques for Marriage & Family Therapy.

 Dr. Brewer also has experience as a counselor in various settings including non-profit, inpatient, outpatient, and private practice.
 Her focus as a clinician is providing diagnostic and risk assessments then providing brief solutions-focused interventions to promote client independence and success.
 She specializes in trauma-related disorders and symptoms including post-traumatic stress disorder, anxiety, depression, addictions, grief and loss, dissociation, borderline personality disorder, self-injury, chronic pain/illness, suicidality, sexual assault, and adult survivors of childhood abuse.
 She also works with support persons of those with these symptoms and diagnoses to help them process their experience and learn how to best support their friend, family member, or partner.

 Dr. Brewer's orientation to counseling is based on person-centered, attachment, cognitive, and dialectical theories.
 She is trained in, and most commonly utilizes, Eye Movement Desensitization and Reprocessing (EMDR), Dialectical Behavior Therapy (DBT), Motivational Interviewing (MI), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Cognitive Therapy (CT), and Exposure Therapies.
+Dr. Brewer has completed extensive training in linear neurofeedback and Dynamical Neurofeedback® including earning advanced certification in NeurOptimal® neurofeedback.
 She believes that the primary process of counseling involves helping clients utilize the resources and strengths already within themselves to help them recognize how exceptional they are.
 She also believes that clients are always doing their best, given their circumstances, but that they also want to change to feel and do better.